redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 }
 ```

-Alternatively you can use this shortcut form.
+Alternatively you can use this shortcut form:

 ```javascript
 import { takeEvery } from 'redux-saga'